Easy Chicken Wings on a Blackstone Griddle

 2. Season

 When it comes to seasoning wings, the possibilities are endless.
-You can use whatever seasoning or BBQ rub you prefer, but I kept it simple with a little bit of salt and pepper because I’m using a bold sauce.
+You can use whatever seasoning or chicken rub you prefer, but I kept it simple with a little bit of salt and pepper because I’m using a bold sauce.

 A great way to season wings is to place them in a bowl with your seasoning and give them a good shake until they are well-coated.